 Click here for a complete list of the most common attacks.

 Securing your website

 Now that you understand just how vulnerable your website is, let’s explore the DLP techniques you can use to safeguard it.

 A web application firewall (WAF) inspects every incoming piece of data and turns aside malicious code, while allowing legitimate traffic to pass.
 By keeping known malware and suspicious communications from reaching your website, it can prevent break-ins and data loss.
 A WAF can protect against SQL-injection, cross-site scripting and DDoS attacks.

 2. Daily malware scans

 In addition to a firewall that filters traffic to your website, you need to regularly scan your website for malware.
-A malware scanner checks all data on your site and alerts you if it turns up malware.
+A malware scanner checks all data on your site and alerts you if it turns up any viruses or suspicious files.
 Scanners like GoDaddy’s Website Security automatically remove threats as they are discovered.
 Learn more here about how to keep your site malware-free.

 Editor’s note: The Express and Deluxe plans of Website Security malware scanner include a WAF to protect your site between daily scans.

 3. SSL encryption